 The farmer then went to fetch the girl and took her into the church, where she stood inside the altar rail.
 He then sprinkled holy water all over the church, except for a narrow strip up the aisle.
 The following evening the ghost returned to the church and walked up the aisle, which had not been sprinkled with holy water.

 The farmer followed him, sprinkling holy water.
 When the ghost reached the altar rail he could go no farther, and when he turned to kill the farmer he could not go back the way he came, because of the holy water.
 Then the farmer splashed holy water on the ghost, and he was so taken aback that he sank down through the floor where he stood,

-The farmer made the mark of the cross on the floor where the ghost had vanished, and for a long time that cross could be seen in the floor of Stóri-Dalur Church.
-As for the other ghost, his brother, he went back to Nauthús, where he caused such uproar that no-one could live there.
+The farmer made the mark of the cross on the floor where the ghost had vanished, and for a long time, that cross could be seen on the floor of Stóri-Dalur Church.
+As for the other ghost, his brother, he went back to Nauthús, where he caused such uproar that no one could live there.
 It is said that Nauthús is still haunted today.

 Nauthúsagil ravine is about 7 kilometres away from Eyvindarholt Hill House and Cabins.
 You drive road number 249, Þórmerkurvegur for about 6 kilometres, there you turn right by the sign Nauthúsagil.
 If you have a small car then I recommend you leave it by the road and walk to the ravine, if you have a jeep you could be able to drive the trail to the ravine.

 Walking distance from the parking to the ravine (one way): 300 m

 Estimated walking time (one way): 20 to 30 minutes